Orwell Astronomical Society (Ipswich)

 Theme: the Moon, Jupiter and Uranus.

-Our customary guidelines for choosing a date for staging an Open Weekend revolve primarily around the celestial objects on view (weather permitting!)
+Our customary approach to choosing a date for staging an Open Weekend revolves primarily around the celestial objects on view (weather permitting!)
 The Moon must be close to first quarter, so that it is well placed for observing in early evening and prominent craters and other features on the terminator stand out in sharp relief, and there must also be at least one planet well placed.
 On rare occasions we deviate from this formula, but only when a bright comet or other rarely-seen phenomenon is visible.
 This year we concentrated our efforts on observing the Moon and Jupiter, and held our Open Weekend on Saturday-Sunday 16-17 October 2010.

 The weather during the day on Saturday was very promising, with long clear periods.
 Members of OASI arrived at the Observatory a little after 18:30 to set up telescopes, prepare the reception desk and deploy signage at nearby road junctions.
 This year we had observers at the Tomline Refractor, small telescopes on the balconies of the Observatory and three telescopes on the school playing field: